GenURL: A General Framework for Unsupervised Representation Learning: Experiments

-\paragraph{Transferring Features.} The main goal of unsupervised learning is to learn features that are transferrable.
-In Table~\ref{tab:stl10_transfer} we compare the representation quality of unsupervised pre-training on STL-10 by transferring to the classification task.
-We adopt linear evaluation on the CIFAR-10 in 64x64 resolutions with 1600-epoch pre-trained ResNet-50 on STL-10.
-Other settings are the same as Sec.\ref{ch5.1:ssl}.
-GenURL achieves the highest accuracy among all methods, especially reaches 80.22\% top-1 accuracy under 400-epoch pre-training which is a 3.36\% margin over the second-best results.
+\paragraph{Transferring Features} The main goal of unsupervised learning is to learn transferrable features.
+In Table~\ref{tab:stl10_transfer}, we compare the representation quality of unsupervised pre-training on STL-10 by transferring to the classification task.
+We adopt linear evaluation on the CIFAR-10 in 64$\times$64 resolutions with 1600-epoch pre-trained ResNet-50 on STL-10, and other settings are the same as Sec.~\ref{ch5.1:ssl}.
+GenURL achieves the highest accuracy among all methods: +3.36\%/+3.29\%/+2.99\% for GenURL pre-training 400/800/1600 epochs over the second-best method.

-\paragraph{Ablation of loss in SSL.} Intuitively, the input distance is only well-defined for positive pairs where it can be optimized explicitly, and the relationship between negative pairs can be Implicitly modeled by the \textit{dynamic} method.
-GenURL prefers the GKL loss when using the \textit{static} $\widetilde p_{X}$, while the BCE loss yields better performance when using the \textit{dynamic} to mine the relation between negative pairs.
+\paragraph{Ablation studies for SSL tasks} We first ablate the loss functions used in visual SSL tasks.
+Since the input distance in SSL tasks is only well-defined for positive pairs where it can be optimized explicitly, and the relationship between negative pairs can be implicitly modeled by the \textit{dynamic} method.
+As shown in Table~\ref{tab:ssl_loss_ablation}, GenURL prefers the GKL loss when using the \textit{static} $\tilde p_{X}$, while the BCE loss yields better performance when using the \textit{dynamic} to mine the relation between negative pairs.
+Then, we analyze hyperparameters of GenURL in Figure 5.
+We find that GenURL prefers $\nu_{Z}=100$ and $\sigma=1$ (approximating a standard Gaussian kernel) with a small batch size of 256.
+Moreover, we compare learned representations of GenURL with other visual SSL methods on STL-10 by UMAP~\cite{2018UMAP} visualization in Figure~\ref{fig:ssl_vis}.